Courses on:Performance Measurement Using Data Envelopment Analysis (DEA) and Stochastic Frontier Analysis (SFA) at Aston University, UK

 Fees, accommodation and reserving a place

-- Payment is required in full prior to the commencement of the course and can be made by Payment can be made via Paypal either through a Paypal account or, if you do not have one, by major credit/debit cards.
+- Payment is required in full prior to the commencement of the course and can be made via PayPal either through a PayPal account or, if you do not have one, by major credit/debit cards.